 Where will I keep the money?

-However, if you are like me then having your money so easily accessable might not be the best idea.
+However, if you are like me then having your money so easily accessible might not be the best idea.

 Cue the internet.